Chapter 54 : I Know I'll Never Die Alone Because of All of You

 “Don’t worry about me, I’m just a bit tired.”
 I simply nodded and didn’t protest, however, I didn’t actually believe her; I was worried about Mum.

 “I’ve got fresh cookies in the kitchen, loves.”
 Well, as much as I loved Mum (and I did, so don’t question me) cookies were enough to distract me from my worries, at least temporarily.
 I raced (on even footing with James, Remus, Sirius, Anastasia and Peter) through the bottom floor of the house to get to the marble-tiled kitchen.
 I saw the long cherry wood table, where upon sat a plate of fresh cookies.
 I could tell they were fresh because I could smell them.
-And they smelled so
+And they smelled so good.

 We dove into the cookies and looked up in surprise as the doorbell rung.